juliawong/web-notes/React/Fundamentals-Curriculum.md

 * Most components take in data via props and output some UI
 * Ideal paradigm for splitting components into containers and presentational components
 * e.g. the following can become a stateless functional component by removing the render method
+* Use when just dealing with UI and PropTypes

 ``` JavaScript
 var HelloWorld = React.createClass({